Harrison-Hughes/fish-man-dan-stripped/README.md

 It was created in tandem with a client's requests for an easy to use online order portal.
 It features an intuitive, step-by-step system, to browse produce and place orders, combined with e-mail validation for security reasons and a page for viewing digital order receipts.

 #### Important note
-This version, although fully operational, WILL NOT ACTUALLY PLACE ANY ORDERS WITH THE MERCHANT - i.e. it is safe to 'place' orders if one so wishes without consequence, other than receiving a confirmation e-mail for each order (necessary to access the digital order receipt).
+This version, optimised for demonstrative purposes, although fully operational will NOT actually place any orders with the merchant - i.e. it is safe to 'place' orders if one so wishes without consequence, other than receiving a confirmation e-mail for each order (necessary to access the digital order receipt).

 #### Features
 The structure of the application was developed in tandem with the client, with an emphasis on accessibility and ease of ordering.
 As of such, it has been designed in three main parts: